sianto1997/road-rush/README.md

 ### Prerequisites

-This codebase is written completely in [Python3.11.5](https://www.python.org/downloads/).
+This codebase is written completely in [Python 3.11.5](https://www.python.org/downloads/).
 In requirements.txt all required packages to run the code succesfully are mentioned.
 These can be installed via pip by executing the following statement:

 ```
 pip install -r requirements.txt